flizhou/age_effects_on_COVID-19/doc/report.md

 questions, I would sacrifice some accuracy for interpretability.

-I first tried the full model, which includes all confounding variables, and picked out potential useful confounding variables based on statistic significance (p-value \< 0.05).
+I first tried the full model, which includes all confounding variables, and picked out potential useful confounding variables based on statistical significance (p-value \< 0.05).
 Then I tested reduced models to decide which variables to include in the final model.
 Considering that I was doing multiple testing, I controlled for multiple comparisons using Benjamini & Hochberg (BH) False Discovery Rate (FDR) adjustment (setting FDR to 5%).
 A detailed analysis process is in my [EDA notebook](https://github.com/flizhou/age_effects_on_COVID-19/blob/master/scripts/eda.ipynb).
-Based on these analysis, my final model only includes `med_bed`, `death_100_ind`, and `confirmed_rate` as confounding variables.
+Based on these analyses, my final model only includes `med_bed`, `death_100_ind`, and `confirmed_rate` as confounding variables.

 ``` r